FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 - The ChargeSubcategory MUST be present in the billing data.
 - ChargeSubcategory is of type String and MUST be one of the allowed values.
 - ChargeSubcategory MUST NOT be null or empty when ChargeType is "Usage" and the charge is covered by a commitment.
-  - When a usage charge is covered by a commitment, ChargeSubcategory MUST be "Commitment Used".
+  - When a usage charge is covered by a commitment, ChargeSubcategory MUST be "Used Commitment".
-  - When a commitment is not used within the committed period, ChargeSubcategory MUST be "Commitment Not Used" for the unused usage charge.
+  - When a commitment is not used within the committed period, ChargeSubcategory MUST be "Unused Commitment" for the unused usage charge.
 - ChargeSubcategory MUST be null when ChargeType is "Usage" and is not covered by a commitment.
 - ChargeSubcategory MUST NOT be null or empty when ChargeType is "Adjustment".
   - When an adjustment applies to a specific item, the corresponding FOCUS columns that identify that item MUST NOT be null and MUST match the applicable item details the adjustment pertains to.